Blooket Hacks Guide for Students and Teachers

 Peer explanation activities

-Have small groups explain answers to each other and then create one question per group to share with class Peer teaching deepens understanding and provides you with new formative items
+Have small groups explain answers to each other and then create one question per group to share with the class.
+Peer teaching deepens understanding and provides you with new formative items.

 Detecting and responding to misuse